Itapira: City of the crazy

 The municipality of Itapira is nicknamed the "City of the Mad" because it houses three large psychiatric hospitals, one of which is one of the largest in area in the Americas and the world, the Bairral Institute of Psychiatry, with more than seventy years of tradition, going from the center to the edge of the city (sometimes called the "psychiatric city" institute), the Santa Fé Rest Clinic, world-famous for introducing and using innovative concepts in modern psychiatry, as well as the Cristália clinic located in Itapira road - Lindoia.
 Because of this, the city of Itapira is known as the pole of the psychiatric treatment, bringing together the greatest professionals of the area in the two institutions.

+Sports

 Football in Itapira

 The municipality of Itapira invests heavily in its football.
 The team of Sociedade Esportiva Itapirense is currently disputing the Campeonato Paulista Segunda Divisão.
 The municipal stadium is called Coronel Francisco Vieira, also known as "Chico Vieira", with capacity for 4,800 people.

 Hilderaldo Bellini, who debuted with Itapirense in 1946, captained the winning Brazil National Team in the 1958 World Cup.

 He is credited with being the first World Cup captain to lift the trophy high into the air.
 Bellini performed in several teams, such as Vasco and São Paulo.
-After suffering from Alzheimer's disease, he died on March 20, 2014 in São Paulo, at the age of 83.
+After suffering from Alzheimer's disease, he died on March 20, 2014, in São Paulo, at the age of 83.
 He was buried in Itapira, where he was received with honors from all Itapirenses and other authorities present.